 Chadi picked up a craggy stone and handed it to her; she accepted with the same deep breath with which she had accepted the ka’ik, the Sitti kisses.

 From the trip to Lebanon we brought home gold, we brought holy little trinkets from Our Lady of Mount Lebanon and St. Charbel’s monastery to hold us close to what we saw and did and felt.
 Above all we brought a piece of Grandpa Abowd’s home.
 Touch the stone, and a powdery dust lingers on your fingers like its own version of a Sitti kiss, just long enough to whisper its story in your ear now and again.

 Ka’ik (KAH-ick) are known as Easter cookies and are traditionally made during the Easter season.
 There are many versions of ka’ik, some biscuit-like and others bread-like.
-This recipe is the latter, which is fragrant with spices and subtly sweet; the little loaves here are filled with a mixture of dates and walnuts.
-I like to make some with the filling, and some without.
+This recipe is the latter, which is fragrant with spices and subtly sweet.
 The ka’ik freezes well, or keep at room temperature covered tightly and eat within a couple of days.
 But there is nothing like ka'ik fresh from the oven.
 I'm proud to share beautiful ka'ik molds for sale at Maureen Abood Market here.